-Intelligent, experienced, and/or professional bettors; sharps are respected in the betting community by not just bettors but sportsbooks as well.
+Intelligent, experienced, and/or professional bettors; sharps are respected in the betting community by bettors and sportsbooks as well.

 A tie between the bettor and the sportsbook.
 In this case, the bettor will win part of their bet and lose the other part as the stake is divided proportionally between the number of winners that partook in the bet.

 The significant favorite.
 This comes from back in the day when odds were displayed on chalkboards at the horse tracks.
 Bettors would take the favorite more often thus, resulting in the odds being frequently erased and rewritten.
 The favorite horse’s name would then be covered in chalk.